Zhao Boping: Biography

 From July 1930 to December 1932, he served as Secretary of the Special Committee of Northern Shaanxi, together with Liu Zhidan, Xie Zichang and others, led the early revolutionary activities in Northern Shaanxi.
 After 1933, he served as deputy secretary and secretary of the county party committee of the Central Plains of the Central Committee of the Chinese Communist Party.

-During the War of Resistance Against Japan, from July 1937 to May 1939, he served as the Standing Committee of the Shaanxi Provincial Committee of the Chinese Communist Party, the Minister of the Provincial Committee of the Democratic Movement Department and the Secretary of the Youth Work Committee, and the Director of the Provincial Party Member Cadre Training Class.
+During the Second Sino-Japanese War, from July 1937 to May 1939, he served as the Standing Committee of the Shaanxi Provincial Committee of the Chinese Communist Party, the Minister of the Provincial Committee of the Democratic Movement Department and the Secretary of the Youth Work Committee, and the Director of the Provincial Party Member Cadre Training Class.
 From May 1939 to April 1941, he served as the Standing Committee of the Shaanxi Provincial Committee of the Chinese Communist Party, Minister of Propaganda and Youth of the Provincial Party Committee.
 From April 1941 to the spring of 1942, he served as the Standing Committee of the CCP Shaanxi Provincial Committee, Minister of Propaganda Department, and Minister of Organization Department.
 In the spring of 1942, he became vice president of the Northwest Bureau of the CCP Central Committee.
 From the autumn of 1942 to 1943, he studied at the Party School of the CCP Central Committee of Yan'an.
 Since 1944, he has served as Secretary-General of the Anti-Unification Federation of the Shan-Gan-Ning Border Region and Chairman of the Border Region Cultural Association.
 In April 1945, attended the Seventh National Congress of the Chinese Communist Party.
 In 1946, he served as secretary of the Shaanxi Provincial Working Committee of the Chinese Communist Party, and deputy secretary and secretary of the Guanzhong Prefectural Committee of the Shaanxi-Gansu Ning Border Region and political member of the Guanzhong Military Division.
 Since 1949, he has served as deputy secretary-general of the Northwest Bureau of the Central Committee of the Chinese Communist Party and deputy minister of the Urban Engineering Department, secretary of the Xi'an Municipal Committee of the Chinese Communist Party and political member of the Xi'an Security District.
 It is one of the main leaders of the CCP taking over Xi'an municipal authority.

-In March 1963, Zhao Boping was transferred to the Deputy Secretary-General of the Standing Committee of the National People's Congress and Deputy Director of the General Office; at the Second Session of the Third National People's Congress held in February 1965, he was elected as the Deputy Director of the Bills Committee.
+In March 1963, Zhao Boping was transferred to the Deputy Secretary-General of the Standing Committee of the National People's Congress and deputy director of the General Office; at the Second Session of the Third National People's Congress held in February 1965, he was elected as the deputy director of the Bills Committee.
 After the start of the "Cultural Revolution", Zhao Boping was persecuted; he did not resume work until 1979 and became a member of the Legal Committee of the Fifth National People's Congress.
 In September 1980, he was elected as a standing member of the 5th CPPCC National Committee.
 In June 1983, he was elected as a standing member of the 6th CPPCC National Committee.